evrignaud/fim/README.md

 	$ fim diff

+You can compare quickly asking to hash only the first megabyte of the files. **Using this option can produce a non accurate result.**

+	$ fim diff -f

 Otherwise you can request to not hash file content using the -d option.
 It will compare only the filenames and modification dates.
 You will not be able to detect files that have been renamed or duplicated.